asahala/Pmizer/README.md

 Version 2 of pmizer with better handling for duplication.
 This should be used instead of old pmizer.py!
 Proper documentation coming soon, now texts have to be loaded as objects!

+**Note**: Pmizer word embeddings are no longer developed.
+The new tool is [pmi-embeddings](https://github.com/asahala/pmi-embeddings/)

 # pmizer.py